Khweldi Hameidi: Libyan Civil War

 When the First Libyan Civil War broke out in February 2011, Hameidi did not hold any official political or executive office as he was retired.
 He did, however, continue to enjoy close personal relationship with Gaddafi due to his daughter's marriage to Gaddafi's son Saadi.
 Hameidi reportedly received a field command in Zawiya during the civil war.

 Due to his perceived closeness with the Gaddafi family and his refusal to defect, Hameidi and his family became a target for NATO during its military intervention in Libya.
 His home, located near Surman, was bombed by NATO on 19 June 2011, which resulted in the death of his daughter-in-law and three grandchildren.
 A total of 15 family members, including three children, were killed by NATO's bombs.
 NATO claimed his home was being used as a "command center" by Gaddafi and thus a legitimate target.
 Hameidi's son Khaled claimed NATO had tried to assassinate Khweldi Hameidi in order to demoralize the Gaddafi regime.
 On 24 June 2011, an impassioned Hameidi spoke to Western journalists next to his demolished house with Moussa Ibrahim serving as the translator.

 After the Battle of Tripoli, Hameidi fled to Tunisia, where he suffered a heart attack and was hospitalized in Tunis.
 Tunisia accused him of entering the country illegally.

 Exile

-Hameidi never stood trial in Tunisia and was not deported back to Libya.
+Hameidi never stood trial in Tunisia and was not deported to Libya.
 He reportedly spent time in Morocco before settling in Egypt.
 In February 2012, the Libyan Popular National Movement was founded by Gaddafi loyalists in exile and Hameidi served as its first Secretary General.
 The party was banned from participating in the 2012 Libyan parliamentary election.